Disclosure: This content may contain affiliate links. Read my disclosure policy.

 You’ll soon reach this junction.
 The trail to the fire tower continues to the left.
 But the short spur trail to the right leads down to a very productive spring in not much more than 200’.
-It’s worth the extra minutes.
+It’s definitely worth the extra minutes.

 Red Hill seems very wet in general and this spring is the most active I’ve seen so far.

 Red Hill Summit & Fire Tower

 Back on the main trail, the summit is only about 1000 feet past the junction.

 Make your way through the woods to what is perhaps the sweetest Catskills summit.

 On the right, you’ll pass the fire tower cabin.
 To its left is a small outhouse.
 Both were locked when I got there before dawn, on this morning, as was the cabin.

 Pass between these small structures to enter the beautifully-maintained summit grounds.

 This summit is loved.
 It’s maintained by the DEC and by volunteers who take exceptional care of this mountain, with particular attention to the summit.
 Please be respectful and enjoy it fully.
 Make sure to pack out every single thing you bring in.
 Leave no trace.
 This summit is sometimes trashed by ill-raised goobers, which is heartbreaking.
 Look how beautiful it is…

 The Red Hill fire tower is 60’ tall.
 Its cab is open most weekends when staffed by volunteers (from Memorial Day through Columbus Day).
 On all other days, the tower is open to just below the cab.
 A large sign says, “NO MORE THAN SIX PERSONS PERMITTED ON TOWER AT ONE TIME”.
 This is just a physics thing.
 Please don’t mess with physics.